 - Failure – Though sometimes extremely painful, I have always been willing to chase my goals with all out effort… knowing that I could fail.
 The courage to engage the possibility of coming up short kept me from getting complacent and comfortable.
 Now I see failure more like an experiment.
 I reflect on failure, learn, make adjustments to goals/plans, and I attack life all out again.

-As I have seen it, practicing these principles leads to increased self-worth, self-awareness, and self-discipline.
-These changes foster a shift in paradigms about how life works.
+As I have seen it, practicing the awareness and application of these ideas fosters a shift in paradigms about how life works.
 As our internal world begins to shift, our behaviors begin to change and then shape our reality into that which we desire.
 We learn to meet challenges head-on, as we pursue our own definition of freedom.
 We learn to Adapt and Overcome.